 - Take into account wider stakeholder and social responsibilities and their implications for long-term success.

 The Board recognises its prime responsibility under corporate law is to promote the success of the Company for the benefit of its members as a whole.
 The Board also understands that it has a responsibility towards employees, partners, customers, suppliers and the customers and communities who ultimately benefit from its energy storage systems.
 Our corporate social responsibility approach continues to meet these expectations.

 The Board also recognise the importance of soliciting feedback from its key stakeholders on an ongoing basis.
 Feedback received is considered and acted on where appropriate.

 - Embed effective risk management, considering both opportunities and threats, throughout the organisation.

 The Board will ensure that the Directors present a balanced and understandable assessment of the company’s position and prospects.
-The principal risks and uncertainties facing the Company, are set out in the Annual Report and Accounts 2018.
-These risks are reviewed by the Audit Committee at least annually, which will report its findings to the Board.
+The principal risks and uncertainties facing the Company, are set out in the Annual Report and Accounts 2019.
+These risks are reviewed by the Audit and Risk Committee at least annually, which will report its findings to the Board.

 - Maintain the board as a well-functioning, balanced team led by the chair.

 The roles and responsibilities of the Board and senior management are clearly defined and regularly reviewed.

 The Board includes an appropriate balance of executive and non-executive directors, and meets formally four times a year and such other occasions as required by the exigencies of the business.